A Discrete Proof of The General Jordan-Schoenflies Theorem: Discrete Proof of the General Jordan-Schoenflies Theorem

-The advantage of the discrete method for proving the Jordan-Schoenflies Theorem is to render the proof as an algorithmic procedure.
+The advantage of using the discrete method for proving the general Jordan-Schoenflies theorem is rendering the proof as an algorithmic procedure.
 We can actually program this algorithm for contraction.
-It is interesting for us to predict that this method will have more applications in geometric problems.
+This method may also have applications in other geometric problems.